 Turn inland to avoid the beach crowds.
 Drive the Alsea Highway out of Waldport into the coastal mountain range for a covered bridge tour.
 Hayden Covered Bridge is located close to the highway, while Fisher School Bridge requires a scenic diversion.

 Both lodging and camping options are numerous.
 However it’s best to reserve ahead, especially on a busy summer weekend.
+For the best value, I recommend a Central Coast vacation rental.

 Combine history with wine on a trip to Winston-Salem, NC